 What is the Difference Between Cacao and Cocoa?

 Raw cacao is made by cold-pressing un-roasted cacao beans.
 Cocoa (like in hot chocolates and chocolate bars) may look like cacao, but it is not the same.
 Cocoa powder is raw cacao that has been roasted at high temperatures which can change the molecular structure of the cacao bean reducing its overall nutritional value.
 However, both are beneficial for health.

 Raw cacao combined with the superhero benefits of beetroot (antioxidants, minerals, and fiber) provides one deliciously nutritious dessert.
 Beets and Medjool dates are high in natural sugar (which is why I love using them in desserts), so this dessert is sweet enough without extra sugar.
 For a sweeter flavor, add sweetener of your choice.
 Grab a spoon and dig into this scrumptious treat!

-- 4 soaked pitted Medjool dates, with 1 tbsp soaked liquid
+4 soaked pitted Medjool dates and 1 tbsp soaked liquid

 OPTIONAL ADDITIONAL INGREDIENTS